-When an organization decides on cross functional team collaboration, they help reduce the cycle time.
+When an organization decides on cross-functional team collaboration, it helps reduce the cycle time.

-Cross-functional teams are incredible at handling customer pain points and delivering solutions on time.
+Cross-functional teams are incredible at handling customer pain points and delivering timely solutions.

-Flexibility means that all the cross functional team members have to be adaptable in their approach to others’ ideas and insights.
+Flexibility means that all the cross-functional team members must be adaptable in their approach to others’ ideas and insights.

 Due to the diversity and expertise of the team members, everyone has a great scope for learning.

 While exchanging ideas and skills, individuals can look at the bigger picture and work towards common business goals.